curvelogic/eucalypt.old/docs/index.md

 it is in.
 You can imagine the braces to be there if you like.

-As a final point on this example, it is probably worthwhile documenting declarations.
-Eucalypt offers an easy way to do that using **declaration metadata** which we squeeze in between a leading backtick and the declaration itself:
+As a final point on this example, it is probably worthwhile documenting declarations. **eucalypt** offers an easy way to do that using **declaration metadata** which we squeeze in between a leading backtick and the declaration itself: